12 ways to strengthen your business while under COVID-19 lockdown

 – All of us are collectively facing an unwanted break in our business operations.
 Once we resume, the remainder of 2020 will stand as a huge challenge.
 However, we can overcome it with proper planning and timely execution.

-– Most of the exhibitions will now overlap because of being postponed/ cancelled.
+– Most of the exhibitions will now overlap because of being postponed or canceled.
 Prioritize your B2B & B2C exhibition calendar.

 – Create marketing material right now to be used later to accelerate your growth.

 – Discrete your strategies.
-One can be short term which is immediately post COVID-19 free India and second can be long term plans for next 2 years probably.
-Planning beforehand helps you to organise things in a better way.
+The short term, which is to immediately post COVID-19 free India and second can be long term plans for the next 2 years probably.
+Planning beforehand helps you to organize things in a better way.

 – Virtual planning!
-One tool that I use for all my planning is www.monday.com (introduced to me by my dear friend & jewellery insider Katerina Perez).
-Monday helps you organise all your thoughts, to-lists, calendars, reminders, expenses, data, team tasks … all in one place that is accessible on your phones and laptops.
-One wonderful feature is that you can choose to share specific boards with your team members and keep a track on their work progress.
+One tool that I use for all my planning is www.monday.com (introduced to me by my dear friend & jewelry insider Katerina Perez).
+Monday helps you organize all your thoughts, to-lists, calendars, reminders, expenses, data, team tasks … all in one place that is accessible on your phones and laptops.
+One wonderful feature is that you can choose to share specific boards with your team members and keep track of their work progress.

 5. Re-visit at your brand collateral